Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 1. The business affairs of the Club shall be managed by its Board of Directors.
 The Board shall consist of an odd number of Directors elected by the Members of the Club.
+Every Director must be an Active Member of the Club at the time of the election and shall maintain their Active Membership as long as they serve as a Director.

-1. Upon incorporation of the Club, the Incorporators shall take the position of Directors for a term of no more than one year.
+1. Upon incorporation of the Club, the Incorporators shall take the positions of the Directors for a term of no more than one year.

 1. Immediately after the Board of Directors shall be assembled in consequence of the first election, they shall be divided as equally as may be into two Classes.
 The Directors with the most votes shall be of the first Class and shall vacate their seats at the expiration of the second year,